nextgendev2029/CitiQ/README.md

 - Check your internet connection
 - Make sure you're not blocking API requests
 - Open browser console (F12) to see error messages
+- Check if API keys have reached their rate limit

 **Charts not showing?**
 - Ensure Chart.js CDN is loading (check internet connection)
 - Clear browser cache and refresh

+**API Rate Limit Exceeded?**
+- Free tier APIs have daily/hourly limits
+- Wait for the limit to reset (usually 24 hours)
+- Or get your own API keys from OpenWeatherMap and API Ninjas

 ## 📝 Project Structure